Colorectal cancer (colon cancer)

-LAR is a surgery that’s done to treat rectal cancer.
-During LAR surgery, the part of your rectum with the cancer will be removed.
-The remaining part of your rectum will be reconnected to your colon.
-You will be able to have bowel movements (poop) as usual once you recover from your surgery.
+LAR is a procedure that is done for the treatment of rectal cancer.
+The section of your rectum along with the cancer will be separated during LAR surgery.
+It would reconnect the remaining section of your rectum to your colon.
+When you heal from your surgery, you will be able to get bowel movements (poop) as normal.

 Different Technique of LAR Surgery?

-Once the part of your rectum with the cancer is removed, the remaining part of your rectum will be reconnected to your colon with tiny metal staples or sutures (stitches).
-The place where the 2 ends are reconnected is called an anastomosis.
+Once the cancer section of your rectum is removed, tiny metal staples or sutures will reconnect the remaining part of your rectum to your colon (stitches).
+An anastomosis is called the site where the 2 ends are reconnected.